Skin school, Skincare

 Purito Centella Unscented Recovery Cream in-depth review.*Affiliate links below.

 Niacinamide improves the skin barrier function by decreasing transepidermal water loss (TEWL).
-The skin barrier keeps bacteria and pathogens out, making niacinamide a great ingredient for acne.
+The skin barrier keeps bacteria and pathogens out, making niacinamide an excellent ingredient for acne.

 Rosacea is a chronic inflammatory facial skin condition characterized by facial redness and sometimes pimples that has also been linked to a damaged skin barrier.